Disclosure: We may earn a commission if you sign up through links on this page. This does not affect our rankings or reviews.

 SoFi Checking & Savings

-If you have a steady paycheck to direct deposit, 4.60% APY and a massive $300 bonus is mathematically impossible to ignore.
+If you have a steady paycheck to direct deposit, up to 4.50% APY and a massive $300 bonus is mathematically impossible to ignore.

 Claim my $300 Bonus